The Beginner’s Guide To Australian Slang

 Australia is a pretty laid back country, so chances are high you’ll encounter this phrase a few times.
 For anyone who’s never heard it before, you might have a few questions like who is she?
 And what exactly is she right about?
 Don’t overthink it: the phrase is essentially an Australian way of saying, “it’s no big deal” or “everything will be fine.”

-In Australia, you might throw on your favorite thongs before going on a stoll around the neighbourhood, to the grocery store, to pick up the kids from school.
+In Australia, you might throw on your favourite thongs before going on a stroll around the neighbourhood, to the grocery store, to pick up the kids from school.
 But before you get any ideas of Aussies putting on their best flossy undies for the most menial errands, “thongs” is the word used to refer to the casual sandal commonly known as flip-flops in other parts of the world.

 Everyone knows that footy is short for football...
 But if you’re imagining a foot-only game of trying to kick a checkered ball into a net or a bunch of clashing helmets scrambling for a pigskin ball, you’ve got a bit of work before you’re in an Aussie state of mind.
 Footy, or Australian Rules Football, is the country’s most popular sport.
 Think of it as a mix of soccer, rugby, American football, and basketball, all with minimal padding for some added danger.